-- Overall, the tone of articles on Liverpool is quite balanced between positive and negative stances, although stories generally tended to be more negative in 1996 and more positive in 2003; - The main themes attracting negative coverage are: crime and violence; social issues; employment; and health issues; - The main themes attracting positive coverage are: galleries/visual arts; business and inward investment; TV media and entertainment; the music scene; mixed cultural events; the Beatles; and universities/research.
+- Overall, the tone of articles on Liverpool is quite balanced between positive and negative angles, although stories tended to be more negative in 1996 and more positive in 2003. - The main themes attracting negative coverage are: crime and violence; social issues; employment; and health issues. - The main themes attracting positive coverage are: galleries/visual arts; business and inward investment; TV media and entertainment; music scene; mixed cultural events; the Beatles; and universities/research.

-Impact of the ECoC nomination on press representations:
+Impact of the ECoC nomination on media representations:

-- The ECoC has had a direct impact on the growth of stories about Liverpool's culture and the arts, inward investment, and social inclusion.
-The first two stories are mainly positive, while the last is negative.
-The negative press treatment of social issues should be resolved as a matter of priority, as it may have a negative impact not only on perceptions of the city, but on ECoC itself; - The ECoC has so far not had an impact on national references to physical developments nor on debates around the city's tourist and conference appeal.
+- The ECoC has had a direct impact on the growth of stories about Liverpool's culture and the arts, inward investment and social inclusion.
+The first are mainly positive while the latter is negative.
+The negative media treatment of social issues should be resolved as a matter of priority as it may have a negative impact, not only on perceptions of the city, but the ECoC itself. - The ECoC has so far not had an impact on national references to physical developments nor to debate on the city's tourist and conference appeal.
 This is likely to develop over the coming years.

-4. Samples and Newspaper Typology
+3. Samples and newspaper typology

-This analysis has focused entirely on the English edition of UK national papers (both broadsheets and tabloids).
+This analysis has focused entirely on the English edition of UK national papers (including broadsheets and tabloids).
 As such, the findings reflect the kinds of debate surrounding Liverpool outside of its immediate local environment.
-It is to be expected that city-based and regional coverage during the same periods would offer quite a different angle, and this is to be the subject of follow-up trend reports.
+It is to be expected that city-based and regional coverage during the same periods would offer quite a different angle.
+This is the subject of follow-up trend reports.

-Table 1 shows the national papers being surveyed in this report:
+Table 1 shows the national papers being surveyed in this report.

-Table 1: National newspapers
+Table 1 - National newspapers

-Nationa l broadsheets National tabloids / popular press Daily editions The Guardian The Independent Daily Telegraph The Times Financial Times Daily Mail Sunday editions The Observer Independent on Sunday Sunday Telegraph Sunday Times Sunday Business Mail on Sunday Daily editions Sunday editions Sunday Mirror Sunday Express Sunday People Sunday Mail News of the World Other Sunday papers Sunday Post
+Nationa l broadsheets National tabloids / popular press Daily editions Sunday editions Daily editions Sunday editions The Guardian The Observer Daily Mirror Sunday Mirror The Independent Independent on Sunday Daily Express Sunday Express Daily Telegraph Sunday Telegraph ■ The People Sunday People The Times Sunday Times Daily Record • .
+Financial Times Sunday Business Daily Star Sunday Post Daily Mail Mail on Sunday ■ Sun Sunday Mail , · Metro News of the World Morning Star

 Our searches for national press coverage referring to Liverpool in the selected years brought up 6,074 articles.
-We decided to analyse one in every six articles as they appeared chronologically (16.6% of total).
-After sampling, and excluding irrelevant articles and repetitions, we selected and coded a total of 1,017 articles.
+We decided to analyse one in six articles (16.6% of total) as they appeared chronologically.
+After sampling and excluding irrelevant articles and repetitions, we selected and coded a total of 1,017 articles.